maidi29/custom-avatar-generator/index.md

-# custom-avatar-generator
-Angular Element (Web Component) that creates a random avatar svg image and lets the user customize it with endless possible combinations.

 ## Demo
 Use the generator and see how it will look like at your page or application in this ⚡